stratum/stratum/stratum/docs/extenting_stratum_bcm.md

 }
 ```

-Then the SDKLT tables have to be mapped to P4 primitives like actions, tables and table entries.
+Then the SDKLT tables have to be mapped to P4 primitives like actions, tables, and table entries.
 Let's see how this is done for MPLS encap:

-As seen in the CLI config script, the encapsulation decision is done in the `L3_IPV4_UC_ROUTE_VRF` forwarding table, by setting a `ENCAP_NHOP` instead of a `L3_UC_NHOP` one.
+As seen in the CLI config script, the encapsulation decision is made in the `L3_IPV4_UC_ROUTE_VRF` forwarding table, by setting a `ENCAP_NHOP` instead of a `L3_UC_NHOP` one.

-| TODO: image of paper scribbles
+| TODO(max): add images of paper scribbles

 ## 3. Stratum Modifications